-The SEA-DOO learning key or the rental key, limits the speed of the watercraft and the engine torque, therefore enabling first time users and less experienced operators to learn how to operate the watercraft while gaining the necessary confidence and control.
+The Sea-Doo learning key, limits the speed of the watercraft and the engine torque, therefore enabling first time users and less experienced operators to learn how to operate the watercraft while gaining the necessary confidence and control.

-The learning and rental modes offer also the possibility of setting the maximum speed of the watercraft.
+The learning mode offer also the possibility of setting the maximum speed of the watercraft.